kasparsd/tinker-theme/README.md

-# Base WordPress theme for Creating Awesome Child Themes
+# Base is a bare WordPress theme with lot's of filters and hooks for creating awesome child themes